Adrian-Moldovan/quiz-api/resources/docs/groups/questions.md

 # Questions

-## Display a listing of questions and available answers.
+## Listing the questions and available answers.